-- Kindergarten through 5th grade: Students are required to wear their school uniforms during P.E. classes. - Middle and High School students are required to purchase school PE uniform designed and sold by school.
-If P.E class is the first period, students may come to school with PE clothes.

-Students are required to change back to their school uniform after their P.E. class.
+- Kindergarten through 5th grade: Students are required to wear their regular school uniforms during P.E. classes. - Middle and High School students are required to purchase school PE uniforms designed and sold by the school.
+If PE class is the first period, students may come to school with PE clothes.
+Students are required to change back to their school uniform after their PE class.

-4.4.06 Additional Uniform Policy and Grooming Requirements and Limitations
+4.4.05 Additional Uniform Policy and Grooming Requirements and Limitations

 - Freedom of expression, good judgment, respect for others and safety are the foundations of ASE's approach towards student dress.
-Clothing and accessories must be safe and nondistracting or disruptive to the educational program. - In addition to wearing proper school uniforms, ASE requires that students follow the following dress code guidelines.
-ASE prohibits any clothing or grooming that, in the administrations' judgment, may reasonably be expected to cause disruption of, or interference with, normal school operations.
+Clothing and accessories must be safe and non-distracting or disruptive to the educational program. - In addition to wearing proper school uniforms, ASE prohibits any clothing or grooming that, in the administrations' judgment, may reasonably be expected to cause disruption of, or interference with, normal school operations.
+ASE requires that students adhere to the following dress code guidelines.